janithpet/cv-template/README.md

 In addition to these, it provides a few other `commands`:
+-  The `\section` command now takes 2 arguments.
+The first argument can be used to put an icon, and can be kept empty.
+The example `cv.tex` uses the package `fontawesome5`.
+The second argument is the Section title.
 -  A `\makefield` command that creates the social links seen below the Title.
 You can keep adding them with `\hfills`.
 For example:
   	```latex
   	\hfill